The Ultimate Guide To Microvideos – Use Cases, Tools and Tips For SaaS

 The concept of an in-app microvideo is similar.
 Users can view educational content in-app, without leaving your product and getting distracted by their email inbox.

-Nonetheless, this is a smart example of a microvideo being used for educational purposes.
+Nonetheless, this is a smart example of microvideos being used for educational purposes.

 3. Marketing microvideos

-Since microvideos are so short and snappy, they are a great way for businesses to grab the attention of potential customers.
+Since microvideos are short, snappy, and action-oriented, they are a great way for businesses to grab the attention of potential customers.

 Having looked at how a number of SaaS businesses use microvideos, I would say that the most common use case is to build basic brand awareness.